jamesloper/psa.hux.com/_posts/2017-08-03-primitive.md

 #### How do we operate?

 User First
-Everything must be built around user needs
+Nuanced empathy for our users and their needs

 10X
 10X better, faster, cheaper, smarter, easier, more delightful

+Simplify
+Easy to understand, use and build upon

 Embrace AND
 Embrace extremes and achieve seemingly divergent objectives

-Simplify
-Easy to understand, use and build upon

 Think Rigorously
 True understanding through outside counsel, existing and novel approaches